TuTomasz/ProxyBlock/readMe.md

-- Ngrok token is supplied with Assigment 6
+- Sign up for Ngrok and generate a tunnel

 - A phone number needs to be generated in the Twillio account.
-And assigned a webhook address supplied in the assignment 6 word doc.
+Assigned a webhook address created on the Ngrok website.

 - Twillio SID and TOKEN are in the Twillio console page